 Today I know that her passion for making me try new things, and my other grandmother’s passion for cooking traditional dishes, helped me to find my place in the kitchen.
 (I say that as a feminist and in no way as a 1950’s housewife.)

-The first round of the completion was themed Backyard Barbecue Sides.
+Last summer, I was part of the Backyard Barbecue Sides competition for Woodbridge Wines.
 I knew things like potato salad and corn would be common and, perhaps like my grandmother, I wanted to make something a bit unique but just as delicious as the traditional favorites.

 I try to eat lighter in the summer time so I also wanted something that wasn’t loaded with mayo, sour cream, breading or an additional barbecue sauce since it is likely your main dish will include that.

-For my first recipe, I made these Honey Bourbon Carrots, which is a variation on a recipe I’ve made before for my family in the oven.
+For my first recipe, I made these Grilled Honey Glazed Carrots, which is a variation on a recipe I’ve made before for my family in the oven.
 However, since this was a barbecue side dish, I thought I would grill them to show how versatile this dish can be.

 They’re a great side to make when you’re having a hearty steak; filet minion; a simple, grilled chicken or a robust fish steak like halibut or swordfish.